 Nitrogen may be offered as an alternative to air for tire inflation.
 The purpose of this bulletin is to provide general information about inflating tires with nitrogen.
-For information on storing and handling nitrogen, follow the manufacturer's and/or the supplier's safety guidelines.

 Tires are designed and built to provide many thousands of miles of excellent service but must be maintained properly.
-One key element of tire maintenance is maintaining the proper inflation pressure.
+The key element of tire maintenance is maintaining the proper inflation pressure.
 The proper inflation pressure is recommended by the vehicle manufacturer, which can be found on the vehicle's tire placard or in the owner's manual.
 It is recommended to check tire inflation pressure at least every month and before every long trip.